webqit/webqit-community.docs/oohtml/README.md

 <body>
 ```

 Then reactivity!
 Subscript code is reactive in behaviour and runs in sync with any changes observed in objects that may be referenced in the script's statements.
-In other words, statements are re-executed whenever the observable properties they depend on change.
-Thus, in the code above, any changes made to the observable property `.state.message` will trigger that particular statement to run again.
+In other words, statements are re-executed whenever the observable references they depend on change.
+Thus, in the code above, any changes made to the observable reference`.state.message` will trigger that particular statement to run again.

 ```js
 let alertElement = document.querySelector('#alert');